rc1405/Minerva/README.md

 #Minerva

 Minerva is an IDS event manager based on python and mongodb.
-Minerva currently supports Suricata eve logs as the primary source of data through the eve alert and flow logs.
-Functionality will be expanded to include snort/suricata alert logs, and Bro json log inputs at a later point.
+Minerva currently supports Suricata eve logs as the primary source of data through the eve alert and flow logs and Snort Fast log formats.
+Functionality will be expanded to include Bro ascii and json log inputs as well as other netflow inputs.

 ##Components